Near Wisconsin Rapids in Wood County, Wisconsin — The American Midwest (Great Lakes)

 Play on me... but be careful!

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-John Jones 2nd Burial Site (approx. 1.8 miles away); John Edwards Jr. (approx. John Edwards Jr. Office Building (approx. 2.1 miles away); The Great Pine (approx. 2˝ miles away); Assistant Chief Michael J. Kilpatrick (approx. 2˝ miles away); Centralia Pulp and Paper Mill (approx. 2.6 miles away); Wood County Cemetery (approx. 3.1 miles away); Myron "Grim" Natwick (approx. 3.1 miles away).
+At least 8 other markers are within 3 miles John Jones 2nd Burial Site (approx. 1.8 miles away); John Edwards Jr. (approx. 1.9 miles away); John Edwards Jr. Office Building (approx. 2.1 miles away); The Great Pine (approx. 2˝ miles away); Assistant Chief Michael J. Kilpatrick (approx. 2˝ miles away); Centralia Pulp and Paper Mill (approx. 2.6 miles away); Wood County Cemetery (approx. 3.1 miles away); Myron "Grim" Natwick (approx. 3.1 miles away).
 Touch for a list and map of all markers in Wisconsin Rapids.

 More about this marker. "...unique from the others, was the portable, narrow gauge line known simply as the "Milwaukee."
 The name had no connotation as to cities served; but rather, it was named after its locomotive, a Milwaukee gasoline engine.